 Baylor University Medical Center at Dallas is a tertiary referral center for northeast Texas.
 Labor and Delivery, observation/triage and antepartum services are connected by one central electronic monitoring network.
 Our residents manage a wide variety of complicated high-risk pregnancies.

-The majority of Baylor Dallas OB/GYN resident education comes from working with patients in attending physicians’ private practices where they are exposed to a myriad of practice styles and philosophies.
+The majority of Baylor University Medical Center OB/GYN resident education comes from working with patients in attending physicians’ private practices where they are exposed to a myriad of practice styles and philosophies.
 Residents also work in an outpatient clinic.

 Each resident is part of a small team, similar to a small group practice.
 Senior residents, acting as senior partners in a group practice, head the teams.
 An attending physician is present in all clinics for consultation and assistance.